 Centers for Disease Control and Prevention.
 The US’s federal health protection agency.

 European Medicines Agency.
-A European agency that facilitates development and access to medicines, and evaluates new medicines so that they can be approved for use in people.
+An agency of the European Union that facilitates development and access to medicines, and evaluates new medicines so that they can be approved for use in people.

 Food and Drug Administration.
 A US agency that regulates the safety, effectiveness and quality of medicines.
 It has a wider role in public health such as food safety and regulating tobacco products.